denis-yusevich/uber-cadence-application/README.md

 3.bash start.sh

-After that you can send the following request in browser: localhost:8080/weather?city={city_name}
+After that you can send the following request in postman:
+POST localhost:8080/weather?city={city_name}